kiran167/week2/README.md

   https://youtu.be/NpM7nqpHDXI

-## A Simple funny bot that was designed to perform calculations and also gives winners of IPL matches.
+## A Simple funny bot that was designed to perform calculations and also gives crop rates.

 ## Designed using HTML,CSS and JAVASCRIPT.